 Waylen Bay and Point Waylen are named after Alfred Waylen (1833-1901), pioneer settler who was granted Swan Location 74, covering most of present-day Alfred Cove and Myaree.

 Wesley Way (Arcade) Fremantle.
 Wesley Way Arcade was between Market Street and Cantonment Street, Fremantle.
 There is now just a passageway behind the (Wesley) church to reach some offices.

 Westgate Mall, Fremantle.
 Westgate Mall is a shopping arcade within the Fremantle precinct.
 The name was approved in 1965.
 It runs from Adelaide Street, behind Target, to Point Street.

 Willis Point was also known as Ferry Point.
 It was on sandy land in the river that was removed for the building of the harbour at Fremantle.
 There was an early settler named James Willis who bought town lot 145 c.
 1829-37.

-Woodbridge House (and therefore also Woodbridge, the suburb) was named by James Stirling, the first Governor of Western Australia, after Woodbridge, Surrey, as his wife Ellen Mangles (1807-1874) was from there.
+Woodbridge, the locality and now suburb, was named by James Stirling, the first Governor of Western Australia, after Woodbridge, Surrey, as his wife Ellen Mangles (1807-1874) was from there.
+Charles Harper's house is called Woodbridge House because it is in that location.

 Woodsons Arcade, Fremantle.
 Woodsons Arcade is situated between Cantonment Street and Adelaide Street, Fremantle.